Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

-To enable a better understanding of MI verification and its usefulness, we first present detailed information on the three MI verification tasks illustrated in Figure \ref{fig:miv_tasks}.
+To better understand MIV and its usefulness, we first present detailed information on the three MIV tasks illustrated in Figure \ref{fig:miv_tasks}.
 These are tasks for which we were able to obtain publicly available data for our experiments.

-To generate the exemplar labels for handwriting verification (Figure \ref{task_a}), we used an extended version of MNIST, the QMNIST dataset \cite{qmnist19}, which includes the writer IDs of all the handwritten digits in the MNIST dataset.
+To generate the exemplar labels for handwriting verification (Figure \ref{task_a}), we used an extended version of MNIST, the QMNIST dataset (\cite{qmnist19}), which includes the writer IDs of all the handwritten digits in the MNIST dataset.
 To differentiate our task from the standard MNIST classification task of digit recognition, and to focus on the query class (i.e., the writer ID), we constructed each exemplar using the same digit across the entire exemplar comprising the query and the target bag.
-To avoid trivial cases that the query is also in the bag, we ensured that all images in the bag are different from the query even if they may be written by the same writer.
-Note that the ``inference'' stage in Figure \ref{task_a} depicts the two goals of our study: verification and explanation.
+To avoid trivial cases where the query is also in the bag, we ensured that all images in the bag are different from the query even if they may be written by the same writer.
+Note that the ``inference'' stage in Figure \ref{task_a} depicts the two goals of our study: verification and key instance detection.

 In the signature verification task (Figure \ref{task_b}), a target bag is composed of multiple authentic signatures, usually called ``anchor'' images.
-There are three types of query signature: \begin{enumerate}[leftmargin=*] \item an authentic signature that can be verified by some anchors in the target bag (i.e., the query and anchors are written by the same writer), \item a professionally forged signature that looks similar to some anchors, and \item an unmatched signature that does not look close to any anchor. \end{enumerate} The (unobservable) query class is the writer ID.
+There are three types of query signatures: \begin{enumerate}[leftmargin=*] \item an authentic signature that can be verified by some anchors in the target bag (i.e., the query and anchors are written by the same writer), \item a professionally forged signature that looks similar to some anchors, and \item an unmatched signature that does not look close to any anchor. \end{enumerate} The (unobservable) query class is the writer ID.
 The exemplar's label signals whether or not the query can be verified as authentic by any anchor in the target bag.
 Thus, it is ``1'' for the first case and ``0'' for the second and third cases considered in the above list.

 In the FEVER task (Figure \ref{task_c}), the target bag consists of multiple pieces of evidence, each represented by paragraphs extracted from various Wikipedia pages, and the query is a claim about a fact.
 The (unobservable) query class is the semantic category of the query paragraph (determined by human experts): supportive of the claim or unsupportive.
 By construction, any query is ``supportive'' of itself.
 If a piece of evidence in the target bag is supportive, the query is said to be supported by the evidence, i.e., they are of the same query class.
 Thus, the exemplar's label is whether or not the query is supported by any evidence in the target bag.